sevagf/zoomtoo/README.md

 	});
 	```

+This plugin is also registered under http://bower.io/ to simplify integration.
+Try:

+    npm install -g bower
+    bower install zoomtoo

 ## Compatibility

-jQuery Mask Plugin has been tested with jQuery 1.7+ on all major browsers:
+jQuery Mask Plugin has been tested with jQuery 1.7.1 on all major browsers:

  * Firefox 2+ (Win, Mac, Linux);
  * IE7+ (Win);